bjornicus/Resume/README.md

   - Mentor junior engineers and interns
   - Implement security controls for FedRAMP certification effort
   - Added remote collaboration features to existing Windows native digital whiteboard and sticky note apps; created web versions of those apps
-  - Used infrastructure as code (Ansible) to provision virtual machines and surrounding infrastructure and deployed dockerized services
   - Architected and built Navigator mobile app for Holland America
   - Created the new Hoylu app that combined whiteboard and sticky note functionality using a shared code base across web and native
   - Lead the creation of a new scalable service platform built on HashiCorp Consul, Nomad, and Vault using immutable infrastructure and infrastructure as code; design and implement migration plan moving from old static infrastructure to the new platform.